HubRise/website/content/blog/20230510-catalog-variants/en/__post.md

 For example, if you want to offer a different price for a pizza on food platforms compared to your website, you can create a `Food platforms` variant and set price overrides for the SKUs and options which should have a different price.
 Similarly, you can disable some deals or options for some variants by using restrictions.

-Each variant has a descriptive name, and a unique reference.
-In the apps using the catalog, variants will typically be referenced by their name, and not by their reference.
-Therefore, the actual references do not matter, so you can use `1`, `2`, `3`, etc., or `food_platforms`, `website`, etc.
+Each variant has a descriptive name, and a unique ref code.
+In the apps using the catalog, variants will typically be referenced by their name, and not by their ref code.
+Therefore, the actual ref codes do not matter, so you can use `1`, `2`, `3`, etc., or `food_platforms`, `website`, etc.

 The mapping between a specific channel/location and a variant is done outside the catalog, in the apps using the catalog.
 Each variant can therefore be used in multiple contexts, which avoids having to create one variant for each channel/location combination.